1You rulers, do you speak what’s just? Judge rightly among men?

 Break out the fangs of lions, God, and shut their mouths, O Lord.

 7Let them be like the water that runs off and flows away;

 When they shoot arrows, let them be made dull along the way.

 8Like slugs that melt, like stillborn birth that never sees the sun

 9Before pots feel the heat of thorns, they’re swept away and gone.

 10The righteous will rejoice when they God’s vengeance do observe;

-They’ll wash their feet in all the blood of wicked who truth spurned.
+They’ll wash their feet in blood of wicked ones who did truth spurn.

 11Then men will say, “Now we can see the fruit of righteousness;